stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

 Note that some of the [rebuild role variables](../../ansible/roles/rebuild/README.md) may also be useful as extravars, especially for testing or debugging.
-For example the following comand will run in a non-default partition and does not actually reboot/rebuild nodes, which may be useful for testing interactions with other priority or QOS settings:
+For example the following command will run in a non-default partition and does not actually reboot/rebuild nodes, which may be useful for testing interactions with other priority or QOS settings: